hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     #    caname - Name of the CA to enroll with on the server
     #
     # enrollment section used to enroll intermediate CA with root CA
-    #    hosts - A comma-separated list of host names which the certificate should
-    #    be valid for
     #    profile - Name of the signing profile to use in issuing the certificate
     #    label - Label to use in HSM operations
     #